Skip to main content

 Most analysts — including Wells Fargo, who explicitly recommend “buying the dip” — advise against trying to time the market.
 Pound-cost averaging (making regular monthly purchases regardless of price) smooths your entry point and removes the emotional element from the decision.
 The structural drivers of central bank buying (755–900 tonnes per year), record ETF inflows, and de-dollarisation suggest meaningful price support at current levels.
 Starting with £100–500/month into a gold ETF or monthly coin purchase is a practical approach for most UK investors.

-The World Gold Council's “Reflation Return” bear scenario warns of a 5–20% correction to roughly $3,360–$3,990/oz if pro-growth policies reduce safe-haven demand.
+Gold has already seen one sharp correction in March 2026, posting a 10%+ monthly decline — the worst month since June 2013.
+From here, the World Gold Council's “Reflation Return” scenario warns of a further 5–20% drop to roughly $3,360–$3,990/oz if pro-growth policies reduce safe-haven demand.
 Citi's base case is $3,600–$3,800/oz.
-Other meaningful downside risks include a stronger US dollar, sharply rising real yields (if the Fed delays rate cuts or reverses them), easing geopolitical tensions, or record prices permanently suppressing physical demand in India and other price-sensitive markets.
-Gold has already seen one sharp correction in this cycle — from $5,589 to around $5,000 in late January 2026 — demonstrating that volatility remains significant even in bull markets.
+Near-term risks flagged by UBS in April include a stronger US dollar, rising oil prices, higher real yields (if the Fed delays rate cuts or reverses them), easing geopolitical tensions, or record prices permanently suppressing physical demand in India and other price-sensitive markets.
+The January and March corrections together demonstrate that volatility remains significant even when the structural bull thesis is intact.

 Related Analysis